Tag Archive for: Accounting

 When first launching a business on a tight budget, it’s tempting to choose a cheaper accounting solution such as Excel spreadsheets.
 However, that “cheap” solution can turn out to be more expensive.
 It can’t prevent human error, can cost many unnecessary man-hours, and in the end, not meet your needs.

 Instead, it’s wise to have an accounting strategy planned out in advance.
-Working with Xendoo’s accounting system you can accurately account for all of your company’s financial needs.
+Working with xendoo’s accounting system you can accurately account for all of your company’s financial needs.

 For example, accurate accounting records can assist startups in obtaining a business loan or investment.
 Both investors and commercial lenders will look at your books during the funding process.
 They will be more likely to supply you with funds when you show a clean set of accounting books.